ddd-mtl/holochess/README.md

   [{"Req":{"Version":1,"NodeID":"QmdfWYCujsbBDd5NwHMsBZtcEfb5yDFuZHSPphh9MdWyuU","NodeAddr":"/ip4/0.0.0.0/tcp/6003"},"Remote":"[::1]:63187","LastSeen":"2018-03-11T12:32:15.659887156+11:00"},{"Req":{"Version":1,"NodeID":"QmdfWYCujsbBDd5NwHMsBZtcEfb5yDFuZHSPphh9MdWyuU","NodeAddr":"/ip4/0.0.0.0/tcp/6002"},"Remote":"[::1]:63153","LastSeen":"2018-03-11T12:28:40.85765899+11:00"}]
 ```
 Now open a browser to http://localhost:3141 and you will see Holochess.
+Open another tab to http://localhost:4141 to see the second instance.
+Each instance should see the other agent's name in the *Players* list.
-Open another tab to http://localhost:4141 and you now have 2 instances of Holochess that can interact.
+You now have 2 instances of Holochess that can interact.
-Challenge an opponent to create a game and submit your move to start P2P madness.
+Challenge an opponent to create a game and submit your move to start a P2P chess game!

-## Feature Roadmap and Current Progress
+## Feature Roadmap
  - [x] Set default handle from AgentID string
  - [x] View all player handles
  - [x] View all my games